cyfronet-co/rest-api-portal/README.md

 # rest-api-portal
-* docs for API in new Grants system.
+* docs for API in the new Portal